Bobris/Bobril/README.md

 -   Components does not need to be HTML Elements - where is component(0-1) to HTMLNode(0-n) mapping
 -   Support for partial invalidates for even faster redraws
 -   Normalization of Events
--   support for IE11 and evergreen browsers
+-   support for evergreen browsers
 -   batching of redrawing
 -   any html element could be root
 -   automatic passing of global configuration/context to children